SAP/devops-docker-images/CONTRIBUTING.md

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull-request.
 All new code should have been thoroughly tested end-to-end in order to validate implemented features and the presence or lack of defects.
-All new classes and methods _must_ come with automated unit tests.
+All new scripts and docker files _must_ come with automated (unit) tests.

-The contract of functionality exposed by classes and methods functionality needs to be documented, so it can be properly used.
+The contract of functionality exposed by docker files functionality needs to be documented, so it can be properly used.
 Implementation of a functionality and its documentation shall happen within the same commit(s).